 The Progressive Christian Alliance requires no liturgical conformity, but encourages local clergy and churches to explore and use liturgies that suit the community’s unique composition.
 This liturgical expression can take many forms, ranging from “high-church” Catholic mass to informal gatherings and study groups, quiet contemplation to lively praise.

 Theologically, there is much diversity within the group; as some hold to a traditional and creedal faith, while others’ thoughts are more in line with the thoughts of Marcus Borg, John Shelby Spong and others associated with Progressive Christian theology, but the group tends to place orthopraxy ahead of orthodoxy.
-The Progressive Christian Alliance stresses the inclusive character of the Gospel, and teaches radical hospitality for those who have been excluded from the life of the church; the disabled, GLBT persons, and without regard to social status.
+The Progressive Christian Alliance stresses the inclusive character of the Gospel, and teaches radical hospitality and inclusion for those who have been excluded from the life of the church; the disabled, LGBTQA+ persons, and others without regard to social status.
 Holy orders are open to all, without regard to race, social status, disability or orientation.

 Many within the Progressive Christian Alliance are informed by other faith traditions as well, or practice both Christianity and another faith, and view those other traditions as providing additional insights into the nature of the divine.
 Progressive Christian Alliance members contend that to be Christian is to follow Christ, rather than adhere to any particular doctrine or dogma.